Skip to the content.

 More about the ctx

-The ctx is completely same as the Request, except the ctx exposes a helper method used to set request headers, see useToken middleware example in this document.
+ctx is almost the same as a Request, except that it exposes a helper method for setting request headers.
+See the useToken middleware example in this document.

 License